-Prior to the banking crisis in the early 1990s, the cooperation between the Riksbank and the Swedish Financial Supervisory Authority (FSA), then the Banking Inspection, was limited to high-level contacts.
-In their day-to-day activities, however, the two authorities worked in different silos - the

-Riksbank with monetary and exchange rate policy and the FSA with regulating and supervising financial institutions.
-The crisis made it very clear to the Swedish authorities that there is a strong link between the soundness of financial institutions and macro financial stability, and hence a need for close cooperation between the FSA and the central bank.
+Before the banking crisis in the early 1990s, the cooperation between the Riksbank and the Swedish FSA (then the Banking Inspection) was limited to high-level contacts.
+In their day-to-day activities, however, the two authorities worked in different silos - the Riksbank with monetary and exchange rate policy and the FSA with regulating and supervising financial institutions.
+The crisis made it very clear to the Swedish authorities that there is a strong link between soundness of financial institutions and macro financial stability, and hence a need for close cooperation between the FSA and the central bank.